ibm-cloud-docs/discovery-data/getting-started.md

 {: #tour-project-tool}
 {: step}

 Learn about ways you can manage and enhance a collection by exploring the sample collection that is available with the sample project.
-The sample collection is comprised of a set of uploaded IBM Support PDF documents.
+The sample collection consists of a set of uploaded IBM Support PDF documents.

 1. Click the **Manage collections** icon on the navigation panel.